todd-valentine/ProductRequirementsDocumentSample/template-prd.md

 - These objects are core objects in [Product Name].

 ### <a name='Edge-cases'>Edge-cases</a>
-#### Typically:
+#### Typically starts with:
 - Default Values
-- First time users flow and UI (including WalkMe requirements)
+#### Follows with:
-	- This is critical to improve onboarding and TTV
+- First time users flow and UI (consider onboarding guides)
 - No data available states
 - Error handling
-- Special states (logged in Vs not logged in for instance)
+- Special states (logged in versus not logged in for instance)
-- Special users (for instance- free user Vs paid user, etc… if one is the main use-case, address what the other one will see- if at all.)
+- Special users (e.g. - a free user versus paid user, etc… if one is the main use-case, address what the other one will see- if at all.)
 ### <a name='Outofscoperequirements'>Out of scope requirements</a>
 *Sometimes, it helps to clearly say ‘and we will NOT be solving in this spec for XYZ special case’*
 - e.g. we run out of money.